 |

-ll children are born into a pre-existing world
+ll children are born into a preexisting world

-that is totally unknown to them, and they learn how to cope with the world either from behavioral
+that is totally unknown to them, and they learn how to cope with the world from behavioral

-of behaving, such as trust in others, patience, politeness, and so on, can be socially,
+discover on their own.
+Some of these patterns of behaving, such as trust in others, patience,

-psychologically, and spiritually healthy because they facilitate non-harmful interpersonal
+politeness, and so on, can be socially, psychologically, and spiritually healthy because they

-interactions.
-Yet some patterns of behaving, such as yelling, lying, and avoiding emotional pain,
+facilitate non-harmful interpersonal interactions.
+Yet some patterns of behaving, such as yelling,

-serve as protection from distressing situations; these self-protective patterns (called defenses in
+lying, and avoiding emotional pain, serve as protection from distressing situations; these

-psychological terminology) are usually unhealthy because they can cause harm to others or can inhibit
+because they can cause harm to others or can inhibit personal growth.
+Once learned in childhood,

-personal growth.
-Once learned in childhood, however, these patterns will continue on into adulthood
+however, these patterns will continue on into adulthood where they can affect all social

-where they can effect all social interactions, including behaviors of parenting.
-For example,
+interactions, including behaviors of parenting.
+For example, someone who learned to be emotionally

-someone who learned to be emotionally avoidant as a child will be emotionally avoidant as a
+avoidant as a child will be emotionally avoidant as a parent.

 Consequently, although parents can do much good for